 If your monitor has a low refresh rate and a high response time, you’ll likely experience the screen ghosting issue.

-How do I fix the monitor ghosting issue?
+How do I fix the ghosting on my monitor?

 To test if your monitor has the ghosting issue, you can find several tests online.
 The most popular tool is UFO Test.
 You’ll get a green signal saying READY if your monitor doesn’t have a ghosting issue.
 Otherwise, you may get an orange signal suggesting a specific problem with your monitor.